Stipa Data Collection Protocol

 Attribute Yes

-ID Attribute identifier (must be unique within the scope of the data form) Alphanumeric 40 Yes
+ID Attribute identifier (must be unique within the scope of the data form) String 40 Yes

 ControlLabel Label to display above the data entry control, if different than the attribute display name.
 Default is no label.
-Alphanumeric 255 No
+String 255 No

 Figure Name of the figure to display with the attribute description.
 Default is no figure.
-Alphanumeric 100 No
+String 100 No

-Type Attribute type {text, number, boolean, date, time, calendar, category, photo, geometry} NA Yes
+Type Attribute type String in set {boolean, calendar, category, date, geometry, number, photo, text, time} NA Yes

 Optional Yes if the attribute is optional and no otherwise.
-Default is no. {yes, no} NA No
+Default is yes.
+String in set {no, yes} NA No

 MaxLength Maximum number of characters that can be entered.
 Default is 1000 characters.
-Number in set {n>0} 4 No
+Integer in set {n>0} 4 No

 Format